dbiesecke/docker-post-recording/README.md

 - `/config`: This is where the application stores its configuration, log and any files needing persistency.
 - `/watch`: This location contains .ts files that need converting.
 Other files are not processed.
+- `/temp`: This location contains the temporary files that are created during transcoding, etc.
 - `/backup`: Optional, only used if DELETE_TS is set to 2.
 - `DELETE_TS`: After converting remove the original .ts recording file.
 0 = Yes, 1 = No, 2 = Move to backup directory **USE DELETE_TS=1 UNTIL YOU'RE SURE IT WORKS WITH YOUR VIDEO RECORDINGS.**
 - `SUBTITLES`: Extract subtitles to .srt.
 0= Yes, 1 = No
 - `CONVERSION_FORMAT`: Select output extension, your custom.sh need to be valid for this extension.
 - `SOURCE_EXT`: If you want to convert something else than .ts
 - `POST_PROCESS`: option are comchap or comcut. default: comchap
+- `SOURCE_STABLE_TIME`: When a new recording file is found, check every x seconds to see if the recording has completed. default: 10
 - `PUID`: ID of the user the application runs as.
 - `PGID`: ID of the group the application runs as.
 - `UMASK`: Mask that controls how file permissions are set for newly created files.